Daily Feldenkrais: Immersive Classes

 A little bit of neuroscience, by way of explanation…

 The human hand is unique in the animal kingdom, and so central to who we are as a species that a great many of our words are derived from hand-inspired metaphors: the multiple meanings of words such as “manipulate” and “handle” can make my work as a Feldenkrais practitioner sound quite controlling!
 Yochanan Rywerant, one of Moshe’s original colleagues, coined the word “manipulon” to describe the way we interact with our clients in our “hands-on” Functional Integration lessons.
-While it would certainly make our lives as practitioners easier if we had snappier ways to describe our process, new words that require lengthy explanation are not the solution; it is for the same reason that I do not expect to see the word “acture” – a word coined by Moshe to evoke our dynamic relationship with gravity – to replace the word “posture” (which natural evokes an image of static position rather than constant motion) in everyday life anytime soon.
+While it would certainly make our lives as practitioners easier if we had snappier ways to describe our process, in my opinion brand new words that require lengthy explanation are not the solution.
+It is for this reason that I do not expect to see the word “acture” – a word coined by Moshe to evoke our dynamic relationship with gravity – to replace the word “posture” (which natural evokes an image of static position rather than constant motion) in everyday life anytime soon.

-It does mean that working with our hands is as central to the Feldenkrais profession as it is for musicians, masseuses, osteopaths, chiropractors, carpenters, dressmakers, martial artists – in fact it should be obvious that any human with hands works with their hands to some degree.
+It does mean that working with our hands is as central to the Feldenkrais profession as it is for musicians, masseuses, osteopaths, chiropractors, carpenters, dressmakers, martial artists – in fact it should be obvious that any human who has hands is working with their hands to some degree.

 It is not controversial to say that the pain of chronic inflammation in hands and wrists is often the result of poor self use; that the way that we are going about our regular daily activity has brought about an imbalance in the way we function as an organism, resulting in excessive “wear and tear”, and the sort of pain that makes it increasingly difficult to keep performing that particular action.
 The range of potential severity of this sort of injury is enormous, all the way from needing to take a couple of days off to rest, to career-destroying levels of Repetitive Strain Injury and stubborn neurological issues like Focal Dystonia.